 REST Service Authentication

-In the world of web applications and REST services, security is a fundamental aspect.
+When it comes to connecting your process flows with web applications or REST services, security is a key issue.
 One of the ways to protect services and ensure that only authorized users can access them is through authentication.
-Flokzu provides support for various authentication methods, including basic authentication, Bearer authentication, and API Key authentication.
+Flokzu offers support for several authentication methods, including basic authentication, Bearer authentication and API Key authentication.

 1. API Key